 Plasmodium ovale is a cause of non-falciparum malaria infection.
 Non-falciparum malaria is due to infection caused by Plasmodium species other than P. falciparum.
 Other causes of non-falciparum malaria infection include P. vivax, P. malariae, and P. knowlesi.
 Malaria is a protozoan disease transmitted by the bite of infected Anopheles mosquitoes.
-It is the most important of the human parasitic diseases.
-It is transmitted in 107 countries containing more that 3 billion people and causing 1 to 3 million deaths each year.
+It is the most important cause of human parasitic diseases.
+It is transmitted by mosquitoes in 107 countries, affecting more than 3 billion people and causing 1 to 3 million deaths each year.
 P. ovale malaria is endemic to tropical western Africa.
 It rarely causes severe illness or death.

-P. ovale malaria like other types of malaria infection begins when a female Anopheles mosquito bites and inoculates plasmodial sporozoites from its salivary gland during feeding.
+P. ovale malaria-like other types of malaria infection begins when female Anopheles mosquito bites and inoculates plasmodial sporozoites from its salivary gland during feeding.
 P. ovale may be composed of two coexisting species: Plasmodium ovale curtisi and Plasmodium ovale wallikeri.

 The life cycle of P. ovale includes hypnozoites, which are dormant stages in the liver.
 These stages can be reactivated in weeks, months, or years after the initial infection, causing disease relapse.